-How to Make Crafts and Activities Relating to Vines and Branches Including: Bulletin Board Display, Scratch and Sniff Grape Picture, Crepe Paper Grapes, Vine and Branches Lessons
+How to Make Crafts and Activities Relating to John 15:5, "I am the Vine" Including: Bulletin Board Display, Scratch and Sniff Grape Picture, Crepe Paper Grapes, Bible Verse Review Sheets, Vine and Branches Lesson

 "I Am the Vine" Grape Cluster Refrigerator Magnet